kewljuice/be.ctrl.superstyler/README.md

 ## Installation

-- You can directly clone to your civiCRM extension directory using<br>
+- You can directly clone to your CiviCRM extension directory using<br>
 ```$ git clone https://github.com/kewljuice/be.ctrl.superstyler.git```

 - You can also download a zip file, and extract in your extension directory<br>